loveneeshdhir/The-Open-Source-Roadshow/README.md

 # The-Open-Source-Roadshow
-this repository contains all the resources for the open source roadshow
+This repository contains all the resources for The Open Source Roadshow